 Manuscript Feedback

-Two one-hour appointments each day
+Two half-hour appointments available each day

-Munster Literature Centre, 84 Douglas Street | Cost €120
+Munster Literature Centre, 84 Douglas Street | Cost €60

 Limited to 8 individual appointments

-The cost per session/makeover is €120 for a maximum of 20 poems on a maximum of 20 pages (one-and-half line spacing, 12pt type), which includes time spent on them before the sessions.
-Advance booking is essential – only eight one-hour sessions are available, two per afternoon (3 - 4 pm and 4 - 5 pm Wednesday to Saturday).
-Manuscripts must be sent to James by 2nd April.
+The cost per session is €60 for a maximum of 10 poems on a maximum of 10 pages (double-spaced 11pt) which includes time spent on them beforehand.
+Advance booking is essential – only eight half-hour sessions are available, Wednesday to Saturday.
+Manuscripts must be sent to James at least two weeks in advance of the festival.

 Workshops

-The cost is €200 for all four masterclasses or €75 individually.
-If you sign up for an individual masterclass, you will be put on a waiting list as priority will be given to those who sign up for all four.
+The cost is €250 for all four masterclasses or €75 individually.
 Priority will be given to those who have at least two poem publication credits.
-Each participant will have the opportunity to have one of their poems (of up to forty lines) discussed in a very small class where each person’s work will receive much individual attention.
-They will submit their poem in advance.
+Each participant will have the opportunity to have one of their poems for each masterclass (of up to thirty lines) discussed in a very small class where each person’s work will receive much individual attention.
+They will submit their poem(s) in advance.

-9.30am to 12.30pm, Wednesday 15th May
+9.30am to 12.30pm, Wednesday 14th May

-Munster Literature Centre, 84 Douglas Street | Cost €75 (or €200 for all four masterclasses)
+Munster Literature Centre, 84 Douglas Street | Cost €75 (or €250 for all four masterclasses)

 Limited to 8 participants

-9.30am to 12.30pm, Thursday 16th May
+9.30am to 12.30pm, Thursday 15th May

-Munster Literature Centre, 84 Douglas Street | Cost €75 (or €200 for all four masterclasses)
+Munster Literature Centre, 84 Douglas Street | Cost €75 (or €250 for all four masterclasses)

 Limited to 8 participants

-9.30am to 12.30pm, Friday 17th May
+9.30am to 12.30pm, Friday 16th May

-Munster Literature Centre, 84 Douglas Street | Cost €75 (or €200 for all four masterclasses)
+Munster Literature Centre, 84 Douglas Street | Cost €75 (or €250 for all four masterclasses)

 Limited to 8 participants

-9.30am to 12.30pm, Saturday 18th May
+9.30am to 12.30pm, Saturday 17th May

-Munster Literature Centre, 84 Douglas Street | Cost €75 (or €200 for all four masterclasses)
+Munster Literature Centre, 84 Douglas Street | Cost €75 (or €250 for all four masterclasses)

 Limited to 8 participants